Skip to content

 Treating communicable diseases

-Communicable diseases cause millions of deaths globally every year.
+s cause millions of deaths globally every year.
 They are caused by pathogens and can be passed from one individual to another.
 A wide variety of organisms cause communicable diseases, ranging from tiny, geometric viruses to parasitic worms that can grow many metres long inside our bodies.
 The symptoms of disease result from how of our bodies respond to the invasion of these foreign organisms.
-Here is a summary of some of the features of common pathogens – to find out more see Pathogens and the immune system.
+Here is a summary of some of the features of common pathogens – to find out more see Pathogens and the immune systemimmune system

 Type of pathogen Main features Examples of disease